apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

 * **`cordova platform add android`**

-  Retrieves the pinned version of `cordova-android` platform from NPM, adds it to the project and updates the `package.json` file.
+  Retrieves the pinned version of `cordova-android` platform from npm, adds it to the project and updates the `package.json` file.

 * **`cordova platform add android@7.1.4`**

-  Retrieves the `cordova-android` platform version `7.1.4` from NPM, adds it to the project and updates the `package.json` file.
+  Retrieves the `cordova-android` platform version `7.1.4` from npm, adds it to the project and updates the `package.json` file.

 * **`cordova platform add https://github.com/apache/cordova-android.git`**

-  NPM retrieves the `cordova-android` platform from the git repository, adds it to the project and updates the `package.json`.
+  npm retrieves the `cordova-android` platform from the git repository, adds it to the project and updates the `package.json`.

 * **`cordova platform add C:/path/to/android/platform`**